Skip to content

 The alerts dialog contains a list of alerts received from the CORE daemon.
 An alert has a time, severity level, optional node number, and source.
 When the alerts button is red, this indicates one or more fatal exceptions.
 An alert with a fatal severity level indicates that one or more of the basic pieces of emulation could not be created, such as failure to create a bridge or namespace, or the failure to launch EMANE processes for an EMANE-based network.

-Clicking on an alert displays details for that exceptio.
-The exception source is a text string to help trace where the exception occurred; "service:UserDefined" for example, would appear for a failed validation command with the UserDefined service.
+Clicking on an alert displays details for that alert.
+The alert source is a text string to help trace where the alert occurred; "service:UserDefined" for example, would appear for a failed validation command with the UserDefined service.

-A button is available at the bottom of the dialog for clearing the exception list.
+A button is available at the bottom of the dialog for clearing the alert list.

 Customizing your Topology's Look